 8. Peppermint Angelfish

-As its name suggests, the peppermint angelfish is appreciated for the vivid red and white stripes that resemble candy, which helps to explain why it is the most expensive saltwater fish in the world.
+As its name suggests, the peppermint angelfish is appreciated for its vivid red and white stripes, which resemble candy.
+This helps explain why it is the most expensive saltwater fish in the world.

 Its body’s deep oval form allows its lovely stripes to shine out, and the dorsal and anal fins’ dazzling white borders serve as a framing.